 While I have heard a lot of complaints about Gorak Shep – very cold, no running water, terrible sleep, etc., I had a pretty good experience overall.
 Since there is no running water though (at least when I was there), I had to purchase water bottles from the teahouse instead of using my water sterilizer.

 That about wraps up the guide for the round trip trek from Gorak Shep to Everest Base Camp.
 If you have any questions or comments, feel free to write them in below.
-Also be sure to check out the other Nepal itineraries and guides up on the site (including why I think a November Everest Base Camp trek is a great option).

 Have fun out there and safe travels!